Singapore

 CASES

-It appears that, in a civil context, there has been at least one case in Singapore in which a self-represented person used ChatGPT to create submissions that included fabricated case law.
+There has also been at least one case where a self-represented person used ChatGPT to prepare submissions that included a fictitious authority.
 The issue was uncovered after counsel for the opposing party searched for the authorities and found that they did not exist.
 It is unclear whether the person was sanctioned.